mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 * "This is an elegant solution.
 I never would have thought of this."
 * "Breaking up this function was a great idea.
 It's so much simpler now."

 If the author is a junior developer or joined the team recently, they're likely to feel nervous or defensive during a review.
-Sincere compliments demonstrate that you are their supportive teammate and not a cruel gatekeeper.
+Sincere compliments ease this tension by demonstrating that you are their supportive teammate and not the cruel gatekeeper.

 ## Grant approval when remaining fixes are trivial